lambdabaa/gaye.github.io/_posts/2015-07-17-the-future-of-building-and-testing-firefox-os.markdown

 ### Testing?

-Building an open-source, web operating system is a tremendous and ambitious endeavor that requires a lot of input from a lot of people.
-When one person is writing a single module, it might not be too difficult to identify how changes to the code impact existing functionality.
-When 600 people (hopefully many more in the future) people are writing and connecting hundreds of modules that are going to be deployed in 90 different languages across multiple form factors, the equation becomes a bit more nuanced.
-There's a real need in open-source projects of Firefox OS' scope to write tests that persist developers' expectations for how the software we write should work in code.
-<br /><br />
 In Firefox OS, we're primarily focused on two kinds of tests: unit and ui tests.
 We've adopted and contributed to mocha, one of the most widely used javascript testing frameworks, for our testing needs.
 Most web